ovh/manager/.ai-doc/50-migration-angular/us-migration-guide.md

 6. **Complete documentation**: PLAN.md, MIGRATION_NOTES.md, DoD
 7. **Zero regression**: Each US must be identical to AngularJS
 8. **Continuous validation**: Use parity-validation-guide.md throughout
+9. **IAM Policy**: Do NOT use IAM from MUK if there is no IAM information in the original AngularJS code.
+Only migrate IAM features that exist in the source code.

 ### US Migration Checklist